-No, I am not saying that brand manager is just for the namesake or don’t have the veto at a critical juncture.
-But working with a white goods brand for over half a decade has taught me that while a brand manager is the director of this movie called brand, the real star (the crowd puller) is someone else.
+No, I am not saying that the brand manager is just for the namesake or don’t have the veto at a critical juncture.
+But working with an appliance brand for almost a decade has taught me that while a brand manager is the director of this movie called brand, the real star (the crowd puller) is someone else.

 Be it consumer durable giant or savvy IT solutions provider, service is the first if not the only function that is in direct contact with its end consumers taking care of all the hygiene factors for the brand.
 And this is just the tip of the iceberg for service vertical.

 Have you ever thought that the interaction between the service executive and customer is the only real conversation between an organization & the market?
 Yeah, there are other regularly practiced avenues (market/consumer research) but aren’t you interested in ‘market reality’?
 In this sense, the service vertical is a great listening tool for any organization.
 If the service executives are trained well not only in repairing the products but also in customer handling (just the way the sales guys are), they will be the best brand ambassadors.
-The celebrities one hire for promotions are may be the necessity in today’s market condition but they are just the promoters.
-They might help to achieve financial goals in short-term but there would hardly any benefit once the contracts are over.
-But if you invest little time & effort in training service executives and consider them as organizations eyes, ears, and most importantly voice, they would be the real image builders.
+The celebrities one hires for promotions are maybe a necessity in today’s market condition but they are just the promoters.
+They might help to achieve financial goals in the short-term but there would hardly any benefit once the contracts are over.
+But if you invest little time & effort in training service executives and consider them as organizations’ eyes, ears, and most importantly voice, they would be the real image builders.